 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Clearwater.
-Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, potentially restricting the airflow to your home.
-As warm as it may be outside, your air conditioner can actually ice over.
+Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, possibly restricting the airflow to your home.
+As hot as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
-Keep reading to find out why this happens and if you should schedule air conditioner service to address the situation.
+Read on to find out why an air conditioner freezes and if you should schedule air conditioner service to deal with the situation.

-If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
-There are two typical reasons the coil might freeze.
+If your air conditioner becomes frozen, the area to focus on is the evaporator coil within the condenser unit.
+There are two typical reasons the coil may freeze.
 First, the airflow through the coil is restricted.
-Your AC is trying to force more cold air through the condenser than it can handle and therefore frost starts to concentrate on the outside and slow the process even more.
+Your AC is trying to force more cold air through the condenser than it can handle and therefore frost starts to concentrate on the system and slow the process even more.
 Eventually the frozen water could cause damage to the inner workings of your AC.

 If your air conditioner has stopped cooling properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

-- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are cleared off.

 - Clearwater has most experienced HVAC technicians at Midway Services, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be addressed by AC pros.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC experts.

 Now find a good cool spot in front of the fan and wait for your technician to come.
-They will be able to make a quick and accurate diagnosis of the specific problem with your air conditioner and let you know what kind of air conditioner service you will need to fix the problem.
+They will be able to make a professional diagnosis of the particular problem with your air conditioner and let you know what kind of air conditioner service you will need to fix the problem.
 Call Midway Services at 727-219-2471 today or go online to make your air conditioner service appointment now.